jhogan/core/STYLE.md

 ### Rule
 Methods

-    * should not be abbreviate unless it is a common abbreviation (such as `ajax()` for an AJAX post).
+* should not be abbreviate unless it is a common abbreviation (such as `ajax()` for an AJAX post)

 * should be all lowercase

-    * should include prefixes such as 'get' and 'set' if they are getters or setters (see section on writing proprety methods for more on this subject).
+* should include prefixes such as 'get' and 'set' if they are getters or setters (see section on [Writing @proprety Methods](#writing-property-methods) for more on this subject

 * should be composed of a single word if humanly possible

 * should be in *scriptio continua* case when they are compound words

 * should be document using a docstring that indicates its behaviour and return type

 * should be named a verb unless it is an getter or setter

 * Most methods will be instance methods.
 If the `self` parameters is not used in the body of the method, the method is probably a static method.
-In that case, remove the `self` parameter and add the @staticmethod decorator.
+In that case, remove the `self` parameter and add the
+  @staticmethod decorator.
 You may also consider whether or not you have a @classmethod on your hands.

-    * It's almost always a good idea to name the parameter during invocation, e.g., `foo.bar(baz=qux)`
+* It's almost always a good idea to use named parameters, e.g., `foo.bar(baz=qux)`

-    * should perform a single identifiable, reusable and testable behavor.
+* should perform a single identifiable, reusable and testable behavor

 * should not contain type annotaion

 * should start with an underscore if the method is considered private

 The methods parameters:

 * should be named after standard variable names or standard abbreviations

 * should be thoughouly documented using the :param: keyword

 * should not contain type annotaion

 When writing a parameter's default, don't put space before or after the assignment operator, e.g.: